BotTyler/Discord-TT-Interactive/README.md

 ## About

-A clean, easy-to-use app that helps players and DMs manage their D&D sessions.
+A real-time, Discord-embedded tabletop app built with React, Express, Colyseus, and Docker that streamlines D&D combat for remote campaigns.
+Players can manage combat, share handouts, and chat seamlessly in a fantasy environment.
+Designed to bring the tabletop experience to Discord, giving players more control and immersion without needing to meet in person.

 ## Prerequisites